Yan Xishan: Early conflict with Communists

 Although Yan admired their philosophy and economic methods, he feared the threat posed by Communists almost as much as that of the Japanese.
 In the early 1930s, he observed that if it invaded Shanxi, the Red Army would enjoy the support of 70% of his subjects and readily be able to recruit one million men from among its most desperate citizens.
 He remarked that "the job of suppressing communism is 70% political and only 30% military, while the job of preventing its growth altogether is 90% political."
 To prevent a Communist threat to Shanxi, Yan sent troops to fight the Communists in Jiangxi and (later) Shaanxi, organized the gentry and village authorities into anti-corruption and anti-communist political organizations, and attempted (mostly unsuccessfully) to undertake a large-scale program of land reform.

 Those reforms did not prevent the spread of Communist guerrilla operations into Shanxi.
 Led by Liu Zhidan and Xu Haidong, 34,000 Communist troops crossed into southwestern Shanxi in February 1936.
 As Yan had predicted, the Communists enjoyed massive popularity; although they were outnumbered and ill-armed, they succeeded in occupying the southern third of Shanxi in less than a month.
 The Communists' strategy of guerrilla warfare was extremely effective against and demoralizing for Yan's forces, who repeatedly fell victim to surprise attacks.
 The Communists in Shanxi made good use of co-operation supplied by local peasants to evade and easily locate Yan's forces.
 When the reinforcements sent by the central government forced the Communists to withdraw from Shanxi, the Red Army escaped by splitting into small groups, which were actively supplied and hidden by local supporters.
 Yan himself admitted that his troops had fought poorly during the campaign.
-The Kuomingtang forces that remained in Shanxi expressed hostility to Yan's rule but did not interfere with his governance.
+The Kuomintang forces that remained in Shanxi expressed hostility to Yan's rule but did not interfere with his governance.